11 AWS Snowball Planning Considerations

 It is very important that source data remain intact until the Snowball device has been returned to AWS, the data import has been completed, and the customer has validated the data in the S3 bucket(s).

 Transferring data from on-premises to an AWS Snowball can be an uneventful endeavor when thorough planning is done in advance of ordering the device.
 Taking these 11 planning tasks and considerations into account is essential to eliminating some of the potential headaches and stress occasionally associated with this type of activity.

 Refer to AWS Snowball Documentation for additional information and specific instructions not covered in this article.

-If you or your organization has more questions, reach out to us at email@example.com.
+If you or your organization has more questions, contact us for help.